 Industrial automation expertise · Robotic system design · On-site commissioning

 Robotic welding systems allow manufacturers to stabilize production, address skilled welder shortages, and improve weld quality across every shift.
 BP Automation engineers automated welding systems that are optimized for uptime, accessibility, and repeatable performance.
+On average the robot pays for itself in 2-3 years and has a welding lifespan for 20+ years.

 Robotic welding machines apply the same parameters, path, and technique on every part.
 This reduces variation, porosity, and distortion—improving first-pass yield and greatly reducing rework and scrap.